Oh my, this is a good one. I never would have thought to pair kale with tahini (thank you to my friend Peg for the suggestion), but it’s great!

-- 4 Tbsp tahini (use tahini made with toasted sesame seeds, not raw)
+- 4 tablespoons tahini (use tahini made with toasted sesame seeds, not raw)

 - 1 teaspoon dark sesame oil

-- 1 Tbsp toasted sesame seeds for garnish
+- 1 tablespoon toasted sesame seeds for garnish

-1 Using a sharp paring knife, cut out the rib of each kale leaf.
+1 Remove kale ribs, slice kale: Using a sharp paring knife, cut out the rib of each kale leaf.
 Discard or compost.
 Slice the leaves roughly 1/2-inch thick.

-2 Heat olive oil on medium high heat in a large sauté pan.
+2 Cook onion and garlic: Heat olive oil on medium high heat in a large sauté pan.
 When hot, add the chopped onion.
 Cook for a couple of minutes until translucent.
 Add the garlic and cook for a minute more.

-4 While the kale is cooking, whisk together the tahini, lemon juice, water, 1/2 teaspoon of salt, and dark sesame oil.
+4 Make tahini sauce: While the kale is cooking, whisk together the tahini, lemon juice, water, 1/2 teaspoon of salt, and dark sesame oil.
 Add more salt and sesame oil to taste.

-5 Once the kale is done, toss in the sauce, reserving a little to drizzle on top.
+5 Toss cooked kale with sauce: Once the kale is done, toss in the sauce, reserving a little to drizzle on top.